What Does Odor Control Mean?

 Keep in mind that odor control requires some trial and error before you find the right solution for the size of your space, how many plants you have growing, and what types of fertilizers/inputs you are using.

 Another thing growers require in terms of odor control is a strategy for controlling odors when their yields are in tow.
-When you’re on the move, odor control solutions in the form of specially designed backpacks, duffel bags, totes, and airtight storage solutions come in handy.
+Odor control solutions in the form of backpacks, duffel bags, totes, and airtight storage solutions specifically designed to trap or conceal the aromas of cannabis are available.